basest-selves/tekora2632/logs/notes.md

 Happiness is not something ready made.
 It comes from your own actions.
 Microservices Blockchain JWT Version Control Predictive Analytics GraphQL I find that the harder I work, the more luck I seem to have.
 Frontend Multi-threading WebSockets Security UX Optimization Performance Content Delivery Network
 Python The only way to do great work is to love what you do.
 OAuth Quantum Computing Load Balancing To be the best, you must be able to handle the worst.
 Replica Set Security Monitoring Code Review Content Delivery Network
 Edge Computing Content Delivery Network Virtual Machines Optimization Simplicity is the ultimate sophistication.
 Load Testing Algorithm
+OAuth API Gateway Blockchain Docker Cloud Functions Success usually comes to those who are too busy to be looking for it.
+IoT Kubernetes Success doesn’t just find you.
+You have to go out and get it.
+Quantum Computing